If you've got an organic pepper from the farmer's market or grocer, you may have wondered whether the seeds are viable for growing your own...

 Unfortunately, green bell pepper seeds are not generally viable, as the fruit was picked before peak ripeness.

-Also keep in mind that peppers produce sexually and may not be true to seed, especially if they're a hybrid variety.
+Also keep in mind that peppers produce sexually and may not be true-to-seed, especially if they're a hybrid variety.
 You may end up with fruits that are similar to the parent fruit, but they may also be wildly different.

 If other peppers were grown nearby, the chance of them crossing and producing an unexpected hybrid is high.